eterhonh/Database9/README.md

 <img width="633" alt="orderdump" src="https://user-images.githubusercontent.com/61218535/101269472-395f1f00-373d-11eb-815a-5524c8a64c7f.png">

-in the image above, the orders table consists of information relevant to the orders placed which includes the IDs(order, person, delivery, location, driver, and restaurant), the Total Price, and Delevery Fee.
+As shown the image above, the orders table consists of information relevant to the orders placed which includes the IDs(order, person, delivery, location, driver, and restaurant), the Total Price, and Delevery Fee.

 #### Person Table